 It goes without saying that a noisy office should be avoided.
 Few things are as distracting as catching half a phone conversation from multiple colleagues at once while trying to focus on your work.
 Logic might suggest that silence is the best alternative.
 However, according to research published by Oxford University, ambient noise is ideal for creativity.
 Four groups were exposed to differing levels of noise and confronted with a creative thinking task, and those in the group with 70 decibels of noise (a moderate level of ambient noise) significantly outperformed every other group.

 Dictating how noisy your office space is a tricky task, but it’s achievable if some thought goes into spacing the office out – for example, perhaps avoid putting your creative talent directly next to those on the phone all day.
 There are now many websites and apps, like Coffitivity and Soundrown, which simulate the sound of a variety of calming, ambient environments, so there’s no excuse to work in complete and uninspiring silence.

 Lighting is something that can easily be overlooked.
 As long as your office is well lit, what else could you ask for?
 Well according to research from the Journal of Environmental Psychology, it is possible for your office to be too well lit for your creative talent to prosper.
-Dim (and warm) lighting has been proven to boost creative thought.
+You can boost creative thinking by changing your bulbs to dimmer, warmer versions.
 It’s believed that dark places create a sense of freedom that gets the creative juices flowing, while bright lighting suggests obedience that hinders such thoughts.